JoseAntonioCadavalBueno/PMLogic/README.md

 # PMLogic
-Easy multilayer perceptron, it will try turn celsius to farenheight.
+Easy multilayer perceptron, he will try turn celsius to farenheight.Be good with him!
 - Requirement:
   - Cuda ver.
 11.6
   - Cudnn ver.
 8.3